JOIN THE PILOT ROSTER

 Q: Do you take a cut of my pay?
 A: No. I don't take a cut or percentage of anything.

 Q: How do you make money?
-A: I charge the client a Support and Supervision fee which is independent of pilot pay.
+A: I charge the client a Cost of Professional Services and Operations which is independent of pilot pay.

 Q: How am I insured for a flight?
 A: Clients carry aircraft insurance policies which provide for damage and liability coverage.
 Pilots are encouraged, but not required, to carry supplemental liability insurance.